Maniac Mansion: Reception

 According to Stuart Hunt of Retro Gamer, Maniac Mansion received highly positive reviews from critics.
 Nevertheless, Ron Gilbert noted that "it wasn't a huge hit" commercially.
 In 2011, Hunt wrote that "as so often tends to be the way with cult classics, the popularity it saw was slow in coming".

 Keith Farrell of Compute!'s Gazette was struck by Maniac Mansion's similarity to film, particularly in its use of cutscenes to impart "information or urgency".
 He lauded the game's graphics, animation and high level of detail.
 Commodore User's Bill Scolding and three reviewers from Zzap!64 compared the game to The Rocky Horror Picture Show.
 Further comparisons were drawn to Psycho, Friday the 13th, The Texas Chain Saw Massacre, The Addams Family and Scooby-Doo.
 Russ Ceccola of Commodore Magazine found the cutscenes to be creative and well made, and he commented that the "characters are distinctively Lucasfilm's, bringing facial expressions and personality to each individual character".
 In Compute!, Orson Scott Card praised the game's humor, cinematic storytelling and lack of violence.
 He called it "compellingly good" and evidence of Lucasfilm's push "to make computer games a valid storytelling art".
+In describing Maniac Mansion as Lucasfilms' "breakthrough game", Matthew Castillo of Asimov's Science Fiction magazine praised the "B-movie" horror elements, the use of cutscenes and the visuals.

 German magazine Happy-Computer commended the point-and-click interface and likened it to that of Uninvited by ICOM Simulations.
 The publication highlighted Maniac Mansion's graphics, originality, and overall enjoyability: one of the writers called it the best adventure title yet released.
 Happy-Computer later reported that Maniac Mansion was the highest-selling video game in West Germany for three consecutive months.
 The game's humor received praise from Zzap!64, whose reviewers called the point-and-click controls "tremendous" and the total package "innovative and polished".
 Shay Addams of Questbusters: The Adventurer's Newsletter preferred Maniac Mansion's interface to that of Labyrinth: The Computer Game.
 He considered the game to be Lucasfilm's best, and he recommended it to Commodore 64 and Apple II users unable to run titles with better visuals, such as those from Sierra On-Line.
 A writer for ACE enjoyed the game's animation and depth, but he noted that fans of text-based adventures would dislike the game's simplicity.